-Registration for After School Programs begins in May for the upcoming school year and continues throughout the The Children's Home of Cincinnati, School Age Services Parent Handbook May 2019 Page 7 of 20 year as space allows.
-Space is limited to between 45 and 70 students per day depending on the programs license capacity; students are enrolled on a first come first serve basis depending on availability by age group.
-Parents interested in the After School Programs should contact the After School Services Manager at The Children's Home of Cincinnati to request an enrollment packet.
-They may also contact the Site Supervisor at their respective participating school.
+Registration for Camp-I-Can begins in February and continues as space allows.
+Space is limited to 120 students per day and availability within the appropriate classroom; students are enrolled on a first come, first serve basis depending on availability by age group.
+Parents interested in the Camp-I-Can Program should contact Beth Wiseman or Amanda Hobbs to request an enrollment packet.

-The family's account must be in good standing, in order to be eligible to register at any time.
-Children will not be allowed to attend the program without all necessary paperwork, including the enrollment and health forms, being completed and processed.
-Please allow 3-5 business days to process paperwork.
+The family's account must be in good standing to be eligible to register at any time.
+Children will not be allowed to attend the program without all necessary paperwork being completed and processed, this includes the enrollment, health and medical forms.